sws2apps/sws2apps-docs/organized/docs/app-overview/open-and-install.md

 If you use any other browser besides Safari, the installation process is the same as the Windows installation steps above.

-But if you use Safati, to install the Organized app on MacOS and add it to the Dock, follow these steps:
+But if you use Safari, to install the Organized app on macOS and add it to the Dock, follow these steps:

 1. Visit the organized-app.com link in Safari.
 2. Click on the "File" menu in the top left corner of the screen.